happy to say that many of my books and stories are now available in ebook

 Central podcast, narrated by Cher Eaves.
 You can listen or download it

-more updates, please feel free to friend me on Facebook or follow me on Twitter.
+more news and updates, please feel free to friend me on Facebook or follow me on Twitter.

 are the links I mentioned.

 Champawat is in Amazon's Kindle Store, the iTunes Store and